Types of Security Cameras: What’s Right for You?

 - 4K or Ultra HD (2160p)

-The higher the resolution, the sharper the video footage.
-Try to zoom in or pick out fine details from an SD or HD video, and you’ll quickly be staring at blurry dots.
+The higher the security camera resolution, the sharper the video footage.
+Try to zoom in or pick out fine details from an SD video, and you’ll quickly be staring at blurry dots.
 That’s not much help after a burglary.